Contrary to the name, this plant isn't actually a grass at all. Instead, it's related to lilies.

-An easy-to-grow, attractive groundcover, mondo grass makes a great turf alternative.
-This grass-like foliage forms dense tufts that slowly spread over time and require no mowing.
-On top of its crisp foliage, small stalks of flowers appear in summer, reminiscent of grape hyacinths.
+An easy-to-grow, attractive groundcover, mondo grass is especially useful as a turf alternative in shade gardens.
+Its grass-like foliage forms dense tufts that slowly spread over time and require no mowing.
+On top of the crisp foliage, small stalks of flowers appear in summer, reminiscent of grape hyacinths.
 Mondo grass can also make a minimalist statement as a container plant indoors or out.

 In many instances, shade gardens can be tricky to plant, especially when it comes to turf grass.
-With something as low maintenance as mondo grass, you can have a shady lawn—with no mowing needed!
-Mondo grass has no problem growing in those deep shady spots under large tree canopies, even between gnarly roots and rocks.
-They are rugged enough to grow under black walnut trees and won't be deterred by their pesky poison.
+With something as low maintenance as mondo grass, you can have the look of a lawn in shady spots, no mowing required!
+Mondo grass has no problem growing under large tree canopies, even between gnarled roots and rocks.
 However, if you are planting black foliage varieties of mondo, they will need some sun or the plants will be mostly green in full shade.
 In the densest shade, you might not see many blooms.
-Typically, mondo grass blooms in the summer, and short spikes of pale pink or white blooms are typically held just above (or sometimes in) the foliage of the plants.
+Typically, mondo grass blooms in the summer; its short spikes of pale pink or white blooms appear just above (or sometimes in) the foliage of the plants.
 After the blooms fade, you may also see glossy dark purple to almost black berries.

 Mondo Grass Care Must-Knows

-Despite what the name might imply, mondo grass isn't actually a grass.
-It is in the lily family, as the dainty flowers that are born in the summer suggest.
-The plants are very slow growing and spread indefinitely by stolons, or horizontal stems that are just below the soil surface.
-Mondo grass also has tuberous roots that allow them to store water and nutrients.
+Despite what the name might imply, mondo grass isn't actually a true grass.
+It is in the lily family, as the dainty flowers suggest.
+The plants are very slow-growing and spread by stolons, or horizontal stems that are just below the soil surface.
+Mondo grass also has tuberous roots that allows it to store water and nutrients.
 This makes it easy to divide plants and establish new plantings.
-It is best to plant mondo grass in rich, fertile soil for the most vigorous growth.

 Typically, mondo grass is used in a landscape setting.
-However, because of its slow growth rate and small size, mondo grass is an ideal plant for container use.
-Especially with the increasing popularity of miniature and fairy gardens, as well as terrariums, mondo grass is perfectly suited for these situations and pairs well with many other plants.
+However, because of its slow growth rate and small size, mondo grass is an ideal plant for containers.
+Especially with the popularity of fairy gardens and miniature gardens in general, mondo grass is perfectly suited for these situations and pairs well with many other plants.